decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 ---

 There are several special component types that are meant for using in a 2D screen space as part of the UI, instead of in the 3D world space.
-These components are displayed fixed on the user's screen as long as the user is standing inside the area of the scene.
+These components are displayed fixed on the user's screen when the user clicks the _open UI_ button, on the top-right corner of the screen.

-UI elements are only visible when the user is standing inside the scene's LAND.
-When there's a UI to be seen, an icon will appear on the user's top-right corner.
-When the user clicks this icon, the full UI is displayed.
+UI elements are only visible when the user is standing inside the scene's LAND parcels, as neighboring scenes might have their own UI to display.

+UIs in Decentraland aren't designed to provide constant feedback while a game takes place, but rather to be used as a screen to access occasionally, to get information or take decisions.
+This is ideal for displaying an inventory or to prompt users to make decisions.

+The UI can also be triggered to open when certain events occur in the world-space, for example if the user clicks on a specific place.

 ## Add a Screenspace UI